mock-foundation/moc/README.md

 # Installation

-You can install the latest release using Homebrew, GitHub, and MS AppCenter/
+You can install the latest release using Homebrew, GitHub, and MS AppCenter:

 ## Homebrew